Have you ever been been vaping your favourite flavour, and suddenly noticed you don’t like it any more?

 3. Recently switched from smoking

 I’m mentioning this cause for the sake of completeness.
 Often mentioned on other blog posts on vaper’s tongue, but I’m a little sceptical that this could cause your vaper’s tongue unless you are a dual user (both vape and smoke).

 Yes, smoking can damage taste and smell (fortunately it’s not permanent).
-In fact, many vapers have reported coming down in the morning a couple of weeks after there last cigarette and being hit by the fresh smell of coffee brewing.
+In fact, many vapers have reported coming down in the morning a couple of weeks after their last cigarette and being hit by the fresh smell of coffee brewing.

 (That’s the positive experience - other vapers have been hit by less pleasant smells!)